-Having made his debut for Scotland 7s at the London leg of the 2014/15 series, Farndale burst onto the scene in his first full season with the squad.
-He finished the 2015/16 campaign with 27 tries and was instrumental in helping his side to a first-ever Cup victory at Twickenham in 2016.
+Farndale burst onto the scene in his first full season with the squad, finishing the 2015/16 campaign with 27 tries - his role was instrumental in helping his side to a first-ever Cup victory at Twickenham in 2016.

 Twelve months later, the 24-times capped U20 star was part of the squad that sensationally defended their London title by beating the hosts 12-7 in the final.
 Along the way, Farndale’s brace helped his side become the first Scottish representative side to beat New Zealand as they came from 21-0 down to beat the men in black 24-21 in the Cup quarter-final.